10 Guinness world records made by Indians.

 Some people are naturally peculiar while some of them are famous.
 The world is full of wonders because of their quirky attitudes.
 You might have known people who made the Guinness world records.
 But do you know about the Indians who are in the list of Guinness world records?

-Here are some of the Indians who made Guinness world records because of their weird hobbies.
+Let’s see – Guinness world records made by Indians because of their weird hobbies.

 Khurshid Hussain of Hyderabad has made his name in the Guinness world records by typing 103 characters in 47 seconds by his nose.